 How to buy Orchids?

-Before purchasing one either from websites or specialty Orchid growers, you should take little steps to make sure you get a healthy plant possible.
+Before purchasing one either from websites or speciality Orchid growers, you should take little steps to make sure you get a healthy plant possible.
 Those plants that can survive its first bloom and rebloom again.

 Start with a healthy Orchid